wokwi/wokwi-docs/docs/vscode/getting-started.md

 ## Example Projects

-To configure wokwi for your own project, do this.
+To configure Wokwi for your own project, see the [Project Configuration](./project-config) page.

 If you just want to get started quickly and play around with Wokwi for VS Code, here are some example projects, preconfigured with [diagram.json](../diagram-format) and [wokwi.toml](./project-config) files.